DDA4210, Spring 2023

 Suggestions

-Frequently check WeChat group and Blackboard for announcements!
+• Frequently check your mailbox and Blackboard/Piazza for announcements!

-Feel free to ask questions in the WeChat group.
+• Feel free to ask questions on Piazza.
 No question is stupid!

-You can email the instructor for most questions regarding course contents or logistics, but the instructor may or may not be able to respond in time (though the instructor often replies within 24 hours).
-It is recommended to ask questions in the Wechat group, or email the TAs (you may consider cc’ing the instructor).
+• You can email the instructor for most questions regarding course contents or logistics, but the instructor may or may not be able to respond in time (though the instructor often replies within 24 hours).
+It is recommended to ask questions on Piazza, or email the TAs (you may consider cc’ing the instructor).
 If it is urgent or you really want to hear from the instructor, you can add “[DDA4210 Urgent]” or “[DDA4210 Need Response]” to the title, so that the instructor will pay attention to the email. · You are encouraged to discuss lecture materials and practice problems with each other; but not the homework problems.

 General Course Policies: